DaniBSolomon/danibsolomon.github.io/about.md

 ![cool game]({{ site.github.url }}/img/selfie_cat.jpg)

-I'm a Game Developer and 2D Artist from Massachussets.
+I'm a Game Developer and 2D Artist from Massachusetts.
 I specialize in concept art, character design, and illustration.

 I graduated from Fitchburg State University in 2017 with a B.S. in Game Design and a Minor in Studio Art.